zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 ## Installation

-Currently, the Zoom Video SDK UI toolkit is available in Swift Package Manager (SPM) and Cocoapod.
-Do take note that there are 4 branches available and the details are as followed:
+The Zoom Video SDK UI toolkit is available in both the Swift Package Manager (SPM) and Cocoapod.
+Do take note that there are 4 branches available:
 - main: SPM with all features
 - essential: SPM with all features except for Virtual Background and Screen Share
 - cocoapod: Cocoapod with all features